justinkelly/google_plus_photos/README.md

 ### About

-* The original extensions javascript has been unminified and adjusted so that it not starts on a non Chromebook Pixel
+* The original extensions from Google has been unminified and adjusted so that it works on a non Chromebook Pixel

 ### Install